 Peperomias are sensitive plants.
 They react very quickly to too much and too little light.

-Hence, if you believe that your peperomia is not growing as much as it should, try placing it beside a bright window.
+Hence, if you believe your Peperomia is not growing as much as it should, try placing it beside a bright window.

-Make sure that your plant is receiving indirect and filtered light only to avoid damage to the leaves.
+Ensure that your plant receives indirect and filtered light only to avoid damage to the leaves.

 2. Fertilization Requirements